salahelfatimi/Stock-Building-materials-V2/README.md

 - Laravel: A PHP web application framework used for back-end development
 - Vite: A build tool used for front-end development with React
-- React: A JavaScript library used for building user interfaces
 - Tailwind CSS: A utility-first CSS framework used for styling the application

 # Installation